SnowEx/snowexsql/docs/contributing.rst

         '''
         # 1. Define the files to be uploaded.

-        # 2. Assign any contant metadata and pass it as keyword arguments to the uploader
+        # 2. Assign any constant metadata and pass it as keyword arguments to the uploader

         # 3, Pass them to you batch uploader you need